lindamauron/dynamics/ReadMe.md

 This package is an ensemble of code in order to simulate dynamical time evolution using Netket.

 ## Frequency
 Class making things easier to instantiate a frequency schedule for the Hamiltonian.
-It generates a callable directly comatible with the Hamiltonian.
+It generates a callable directly compatible with the Hamiltonian.
 Each schedule can be manipulated with number (addition, multiplication, time shifting).

 It is also possible to append a schedule after the other, as long as the two schedules inherit from the `Frequency` module.
 The result is again a `Frequency` object with all the previously stated properties.